 English is a compulsory component of a VCE course.
-You have three choices in meeting this requirement.
+There are three choices in meeting this requirement.
 English is the most popular option.
 The other options are English Language and English Literature.
-You may study as many of these subjects as you wish.
+Students may study as many of these subjects as you wish.